morgenfriedel/dotfiles/README.md

 # dotfiles

 These dotfiles are for a Debian 9 host machine using KVM/libvirt to run development environments based on Ubuntu 16.04+.
+Both of these installations are made from the server editions available at each distro's website in order to reduce bloat.

 Configs shared between the two systems are located in the `shared` folder.
 Configs unique to each system are located in their respective folders along with documentation for each disparity.
 Each folder also contains a complete package list installed on each system.